How Do I Choose the Right Counselor or Psychotherapist?

 Q. What Happens After the First Session?

-A. Because each person is unique, what happens in each person’s experience in therapy will also be unique.
+A. Because each person is unique, each person’s experience in therapy will also be unique.
 In general, however, our focus will be on what is happening for you in the present while weaving in past experiences and family history.
 Understanding the reasons behind your feelings and actions can give you the insight that helps you to make the changes you want in order to live more fully and authentically.
 While therapy cannot change your past, it can help you to look at your past differently and to face today’s challenges with a different perspective.

 I view psychotherapy as a collaboration between two (or more) people.
 I am active and engaged during our sessions and regularly invite feedback about our work together.
 I strive to find the optimal balance between creating a safe and supportive environment and one that challenges you to look at yourself with honesty and compassion.

 Q. I am a Businesswoman Who Travels Occasionally for Work.
 Can I Still See You?

 A. To get the most out of therapy, weekly (or more frequent) sessions are strongly advised.
 However, there are many people who have jobs that require frequent travel.
 While this can create some challenges for doing therapy, I am happy to speak with you about your situation to see if there still might be ways for us to work together.

 Q. What About Confidentiality?